kbansal98/intogenLSTM/README.md

 # intogenLSTM
-A Pytorch based LSTM network and custom dataset for predicting the consequences of cancerous mutations using prior mutation equences.
+A Pytorch based LSTM network and custom dataset for predicting the consequences of cancerous mutations using prior mutation sequences.
 Based on a subset of the intogen somatic tumor mutation database: https://www.intogen.org/search

 ## Network Architecture
 ![](https://github.com/kbansal98/intogenLSTM/blob/main/modelJPG.jpg)